mckinnondave/Facts/README.md

-## Fact Generator
+## Facts!

-A quick project to spend more time with React and create a random fact generator using "Random Facts" by APILAB.
+A quick and simple project to spend more time with React and create a random fact generator using "Random Facts" by APILAB.

 ### Setup